1970s makeup! An easy guide to the look by Besame Cosmetics founder Gabriela Hernandez. From shimmer eye shadows, bronze powders to perfect 1970s lips

 Read more in Gabriela’s book Classic Beauty – The History of Make-up

-The 5 Key Points of the 1970s face
+The 5 Key Points of the 1970’s Makeup Look

-Women during the 1970’s worshipped a tanned, athletic, and natural look.
+Women during the 1970’s worshiped a tanned, athletic, and natural look.
 They wanted their looks to be simple and effortless, although it took more effort, than less, to achieve it.

 Shimmers were used to highlight the cheekbones.
 Natural peaches and pinks were used on the apples of the cheeks.